Title: Serpent & Dove

 I mean, as far as a plot goes, it isn’t overwhelmingly complicated, and it isn’t boring.
 I had known going in that there was also the romance aspect to this: that there was a forced marriage.
 Essentially Lou and Reid are forced to marry to please the Archbishop to get them out of trouble.
 Neither particularly want to do this, but it benefits them both in some ways.
 Or so they think.
 All in all, as a plot I think it was interesting enough to hold my attention.
 I enjoyed Lou and Reid’s banter for the most part, but there were a couple times I was just “eh” about it.
 The end reveal was a bit…I wasn’t that enthralled with it.
 There were a couple twists and turns overall, but I will say I had guessed some of it.
 In a second reread I appreciated it a bit more.

 “I doubt you’d ask such a question if you had.
 Trousers are infinitely more freeing.”

 As a character, I loved Lou.
 I think she was a great heroine.
 She was a really fun character that I loved.
 She was complicated and she was great.
 I really loved her relationships with the other characters.
 They were all generally absolutely hilarious on all levels.

 Then, we also have a bit of a contradictory message with Reid and Lou’s relationship at parts.
 There are a few instances when I feel like Mahurin undermined her own message.
 But overall, I think it was relatively small parts.

 I was about to marry a wild animal.

 I did like Mahurin’s writing style.
 I think she is a good writer, and I think although the pace was somewhat stilted at some points, a good job was done.
-Overall, I liked the book, but I didn’t love it.
-I’d read the next book in the series, but it isn’t one I’d rush out to buy on release date.
-But I liked it – I enjoyed reading it and I didn’t feel like it was a waste of my time!
+Overall, I liked the book, but I didn’t five-star love it.
+It’s closer to a 4 than a 3 star rating for me.
+I’d read the next book in the series.
+I enjoyed reading it and I didn’t feel like it was a waste of my time!